Michael Wooldridge (politician)

 Michael Richard Lewis Wooldridge (born 7 November 1956) is an Australian doctor, company director, and former politician.
 He served as deputy leader of the Liberal Party from 1993 to 1994, under John Hewson.
-In the Howard Government he held ministerial office as Minister for Health and Family Services (1996–1998) and Health and Aged Care (1998–2001).
+In the Howard government, he held ministerial office as Minister for Health and Family Services (1996–1998) and Health and Aged Care (1998–2001).
 He represented the Liberals in the House of Representatives as the member for Chisholm (1987–1998) and Casey (1998–2001).

 Early years

 Wooldridge was born in Melbourne on 7 November 1956.
-He attended Scotch College, Melbourne, and Monash University's medical school, from where he graduated in 1981.
+The son of a real estate agent, he grew up in the suburb of Surrey Hills and attended Scotch College, Melbourne.
+He went on to Monash University, initially studying economics and politics before transferring to a science degree and then studying medicine.
+He graduated in 1981 and completed his residency at The Alfred Hospital.

 Federal political career

+Wooldridge was elected to the House of Representatives at the 1987 federal election, winning the seat of Chisholm from the incumbent Australian Labor Party (ALP) MP Helen Mayer.

 During his time in Opposition he was Deputy Leader of the Liberal Party and therefore the Deputy Leader of the Opposition from March 1993 to May 1994.
 He was 36 years old when he became deputy opposition leader, becoming the youngest person to hold the position.
 In May 1994, Liberal Leader John Hewson called a spill for both the leader's and deputy's positions.
 Hewson lost to Alexander Downer while Wooldridge withdrew at the last minute as it became clear he did not have the numbers to beat Downer's running mate Peter Costello.

 Wooldridge's demise as deputy leader came as a result of an opinion poll that showed only 4% of voters preferred him as Liberal leader despite Wooldridge himself stating he had no desire to become leader.
 In response to this poll, Wooldridge argued on The 7.30 Report that 4% was a good result for a deputy leader as the deputy leader was not meant to be an alternative leader.

-Ironically, the man who would replace Wooldridge as deputy leader, Peter Costello, not only did not succeed in his ambitions to become leader but also became the party's longest-serving deputy leader.
+Ironically the man who replaced him as deputy leader, Costello, did not succeed in his ambitions to become leader and eventually became the party's longest serving deputy leader.

-As well as expressing no desire to become leader, Wooldridge as deputy leader did not request to become Shadow Treasurer, making him one of a few and to date, the last deputy Liberal leader who never held the Treasury portfolio either in government or in opposition.
+As well as expressing no desire to become leader, Wooldridge as deputy leader did not request to become Shadow Treasurer, making him one of a few deputy leaders who never held the Treasury portfolio either in government or in opposition.